chatwoot/docs/docs/product/channels/live-chat/sdk/setup.md

   hideMessageBubble: false,
   position: "left", // This can be left or right
   locale: "en", // Language to be set
+  useBrowserLanguage: false, // Set widget language from user's browser
   type: "standard", // [standard, expanded_bubble]
   darkMode: "auto", // [light, auto]
 };
 ```

+### Use browser language in your live chat widget automatically

+To show the live chat widget in the user's browser locale, set the `useBrowserLanguage` to `true` in the `window.chatwootSettings` mentioned above.

+**Note**: If `useBrowserLanguage` is set to `true`, The `locale` mentioned will be ignored.
+If the browser language is not supported by chatwoot, the locale mentioned under `locale` will be used.
+If that's also missing, the widget will fall back to the `locale` of the agent dashboard.

 ### Dark Mode